funilrys/PyFunceble/docs/code.rst

 Problematics
 ^^^^^^^^^^^^

-* How can we avoid the usage of :code:`tool.py` ?
+* How can we avoid the usage of :code:`tool.py`?
-* How can we make personalization more simple ?
+* How can we make personalization more simple?

 Documentation
 ^^^^^^^^^^^^^